Banos Central Highlands, Ecuador Travel Guide

 A popular and simple snack consisting of French fries served with sliced hot dogs.
 It a common quick bite for all ages.

-True "fine dining" is limited, but several establishments an elevated dining experience with excellent service and high-quality food.
+True "fine dining" is limited, but several establishments an elevated dining experience with excellent service and high-high-quality cuisine.

 You will find an abundance of mid-range restaurants in Baños's town center, serving a mix of Ecuadorian specialties and popular international dishes like pizza, pasta, and Tex-Mex.